TomDDG/ZXPicoMD/README.md

 ## Version History
 - v1.81 (latest release)
-  - saving a cartridge now updates the new location/filename rather than keeping the original, was previously just a save copy.
+  - saving a cartridge now repoints to the new location/filename rather than keeping the original, was previously just a save copy.
 This works better with the new quick save functionality.
 - v1.8
   - upgraded to Pico 2.2.0 SDK
   - fixed file selector case issue so mDr,MDR,mdr,Mdr,MdR are now all shown, same for TAP, Z80 & SNA [gyurco]